Non-symmetrizable quantum groups: defining ideals and specialization: Introduction

 In a survey article \cite{Kas95}, M. Kashiwara asked the following question: has a crystal graph for non-symmetrizable $\g$ a meaning?
 He also remarked that the definition of the quantum group $U_q(\g)$ associated to an arbitrary Kac-Moody Lie algebra $\g$ is not known at that time.

-The problem of Kashiwara was recently solved in the combinatorial level by Joseph and Lamprou \cite{Joseph}: they constructed the abstract crystal $\mathcal{B}(\infty)$ associated to a generalized Cartan-Borcherds matrix (not necessary symmetrizable) without passing to the quantized enveloping algebra but adopting the path model construction after Littelmann \cite{Lit95} by using the action of root operators on a sort of good paths.
-This construction is combinatorial and it is natural to ask for a true algebra bearing this crystal structure and the globalization of these local crystals.
+This problem was recently solved in the combinatorial level by Joseph and Lamprou \cite{Joseph}: they constructed the abstract crystal $\mathcal{B}(\infty)$ associated to a generalized Cartan-Borcherds matrix (not necessary symmetrizable) without passing to the quantized enveloping algebra but adopting the path model construction after Littelmann \cite{Lit95} by using the action of root operators on a sort of good paths.
+This construction is combinatorial and it is natural to ask for a true algebra bearing it and the globalization of these local crystals.
 This is the main motivation of our study on the non-symmetrizable quantum groups.
 This project is divided into three steps: \begin{enumerate} \item define the quantum group associated to a non-symmetrizable generalized Cartan matrix, study their structures, specializations and the existence of the bar involutions; \item define the $q$-Boson algebra, its action on the negative part of this quantum group and its semi-simplicity; then define the Kashiwara operators associated to simple roots; \item establish the local crystal structure and its globalization, compare the former with the construction of Joseph-Lamprou. \end{enumerate} In this paper we will tackle the first step.
-It should be remarked that the second step is almost achieved, where the main tool is the construction in \cite{Fang10}, details will be given in a consecutive paper.
+The second step is almost achieved, where the main tool is the construction in \cite{Fang10}, details will be given in a consecutive paper.

-The first functorial (coordinate-free) construction of (the positive or negative part of) a quantum group appears in the work of M. Rosso \cite{Ros95}, \cite{Ros98} with the name "quantum shuffle algebras" and then interpreted in a dual language by Andruskiewitsch and Schneider \cite{AS02} named "Nichols algebras".
+The first functorial (coordinate-free) construction of (the positive or negative part of) the quantum group appears in the work of M. Rosso \cite{Ros95}, \cite{Ros98} with the name "quantum shuffle algebras" and then interpreted in a dual language by Andruskiewitsch and Schneider \cite{AS02} named "Nichols algebras".
 These constructions largely generalize the definition of the usual quantum group and can be applied in particular to the non-symmetrizable case to obtain a half of the quantum group.
 The quantum double construction can be then applied to combine the positive and the negative parts to yield the whole quantum group.

-Compared with the definition in generators and relations, although having many advantages, this construction does not fit for studying the specialization problem directly as neither defining relations of quantum groups nor explicit relations in the Kac-Moody Lie algebras are known in the non-symmetrizable case besides some particular cases.